-This page provides some details about Pu Peo people.
+This page provides some details about the Pu Peo people.
 They are one of the 54 groups of people in Vietnam.

 Name Of Ethnic Group

-Pu Peo (Ka Beo, Penti, and Lo Lo)
+Pu Peo (also known as Ka Beo, Penti, and Lo Lo)

 Concentrated along the Sino-Vietnamese border in Dong Van, Yen Minh, and Meo Vac districts of Ha Giang Province.

 Customs & Habits

-Houses are usually on the ground in tiny clusters beside a Hoa or H’Mong village.
+Houses are usually on the ground in tiny clusters beside an Hoa or H’Mong village.
 Each family lineage has its own system of middle names.
 Pu Peo society follows a patriarchal system, as the father or husband has the right to own the house.
 The Pu Peo attach great importance to ancestral worship.
 Small earthen jars, each symbolizing a generation, are often on their altar.

-The Pu Peo language resembles that of the Co Lao, La Chi and La Ha, and belongs to the Kadai Group.
+The Pu Peo language resembles that of the Co Lao, La Chi, and La Ha, and belongs to the Kadai Group.
 The Pu Peo hold ceremonies to pray for peace and the beginning of the new working season.
 This particular ceremony is held during the New Year in the first half of the first lunar month and continues to the fifth day of the fifth lunar month.
 They are one of few ethnic groups still using bronze drums.
-In Pu Peo custom, male and female drums sets exist.
+In Pu Peo custom, male and female drum sets exist.